 Specialists disagree about how best to understand what is going on here.
 But the basic idea is that we use the “de re” and “de dicto” qualifiers in attitude-reports to indicate whether we mean to convey something about the way someone thinks of the object of her attitude (de dicto), or just to say what that object is (de re).
 The “de re” qualifier signals that the object of the agent’s attitude is the entity to which our description refers, but that she herself may think of it in a different way than our description suggests—as in the Superman example.
 By contrast, the “de dicto” qualifier signals that we want to convey something about the way the agent’s attitude represents its object.
 The traditional way to put this is to say that her attitude represents its object “under a description” or under a “mode of presentation” that matches the terms in our attitude-ascription.
-But some contentious assumptions about mental content, on which I do not wish to take a stand in this paper, are built in to this way of thinking.
-So for present purposes I use the phrase “under a description” to talk about whatever is going on in de dicto attitude-reports, while remaining neutral as to precisely what this is.
+But some contentious assumptions about mental content, on which I do not wish to take a stand in this chapter, are built in to this way of thinking.
+So, for present purposes, I use the phrase “under a description” to talk about whatever is going on in de dicto attitude-reports, while remaining neutral as to precisely what this is.

-Ethicists and metaethicists sometimes apply the de re/de dicto distinction to moral motivation, following this widely-cited passage in Michael Smith’s The Moral Problem (1994, p.
+Ethicists and metaethicists sometimes apply the de re/de dicto distinction to moral motivation, following this widely cited passage in Michael Smith’s The Moral Problem (1994, p.
 75):

 Good people care non-derivatively about honesty, the weal and woe of their children and friends, the well-being of their fellows, people getting what they deserve, justice, equality, and the like, not just one thing: doing what they believe to be right, where this is read de dicto and not de re.
 Indeed, commonsense tells us that being so motivated is a fetish or moral vice, not the one and only moral virtue.